Anson-Saju-George/Anson-Saju-George/README.md

 I'm a **CSE (Artificial Intelligence and Machine Learning)** bachelor student with a deep enthusiasm for **AI** and **Machine Learning**.
 As an **AI aspirant** and **problem solver**, I am passionate about using technology to address real-world challenges and continuously push boundaries in AI innovation.
 💻 I’m a final-year B.Tech student in **Computer Science and Engineering (Artificial Intelligence and Machine Learning)**, driven by a strong passion for **AI** and its real-world applications.
 With a deep enthusiasm for innovation and problem-solving, I strive to develop intelligent solutions that push the boundaries of what's possible in the AI landscape

+🚀 **Final-year B.Tech student in Computer Science and Engineering (Artificial Intelligence and Machine Learning)** with a deep passion for **AI innovation and problem-solving**.
+As an aspiring AI engineer, I’m driven to create intelligent solutions that tackle real-world challenges and push the boundaries of what’s possible in the **AI landscape**. 💡💻

 ## 🌐 Socials (📫 How to Reach Me)
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/_.anzon._) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anson-saju-george) [![Pinterest](https://img.shields.io/badge/Pinterest-%23E60023.svg?logo=Pinterest&logoColor=white)](https://pinterest.com/he_is_so_handsome) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/Beer_N_Roses) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:ansonsaju@karunya.edu.in)